 New notary applicants must submit proof of residency with one of the following documents:

-- A valid Georgia’s Driver’s license with current Cobb County address
+- A valid identification State of Georgia ID card with current Cobb County address

 - A valid Cobb County voter’s registration card